ghostmoustache/techwriting/Bloomberg_Instructions.md

-# Getting Started with the Bloomberg Terminals
+# Getting Started with Bloomberg Terminal

 ## Overview
-This guide explains how to create an account and access a Bloomberg terminal for the first time.

-### Create an Account and Login
-1. Log in with your BGSU username and password.
-2. Double-click the Bloomberg icon on the desktop to start the software.
-3. If you don’t already have a Bloomberg login, click “Create a New Login”.
-4. On the next screen, where it says, "Who are you creating this login for", select "Myself", and where it asks, "Have you ever been a Bloomberg Terminal user", select, "No", then click Next.
-**Note*: If you can’t see the Next button, the resolution may need to be adjusted.
-Click on the Windows Start menu in the bottom left of the taskbar, then type, "resolution".
-You'll see an option which says, “Change the resolution of the display.”
-Click it, then change the setting under “Scale and layout” from 150% to 125%.
-5. On the next screen, input your first name and last name.
-Click in the Login Name field and it will autopopulate with a system-generated login name.
-Make a note of your login name.
-6. Input your phone number in the format 123-123-1234.
-You can use the same number for Company Phone as for Mobile Phone, but you need to have a number in both fields.
-The number you enter in the mobile phone field will be used for authentication.
-7. Input your email address and click Next.
-8. On the screen that follows, select SMS Text, and click Next.
-9. You’ll receive a verification code on your phone.
-Input the code and click next.
-10. Create a password in accordance with the rules on the screen: at least 1 letter, at least 1 number, between 8 and 12 characters in length, and with no special characters or spaces.
-11. Click Next, then select "Log in Now".
-12. Enter your login name and password and click Login.

-### Navigate to the Bloomberg Market Concepts Course
-13. There may be several Bloomberg-related windows open at this point.
-Find the one similar to the image below, and in the text field at the top of the screen, type in "BCER" and press Enter.
-14. Click on "Sign Up" in the left-hand panel, then select "I am a Learner", and check the boxes to affirm compliance with the terms and conditions.
-Click "Sign Up".
-15. On the next screen, click Launch Course.
-16.	**A browser window will open.** There will be a window which offers the option to use the Bloomberg Single-Sign-On service.
-Opt in if this seems useful to you, otherwise click the Skip button.
-17. You will now be on the Bloomberg for Education welcome page.
-Select the Certificates tab from the horizontal navigation panel.
-18. In the panel titled Bloomberg Market Concepts, click the Learn More button to start the course.
-19. When you’ve finished, use the desktop shortcut labelled Log Off Computer.

-### Returning Users
-After the first time you login to the Bloomberg software, the process is slightly different.
-1. After logging in, find the window with the IBM Equity dropdown in the top left corner.
-2. Type "BCER" in the search bar.
-3. In the page that follows, select login in the left navigation panel.
-4. Select the Login button under Bloomberg Terminal Users.
-This will launch the browser window per step 16 above.
+This guide explains how to create an account, log in, and access Bloomberg Terminal for the first time.

+---

+## Create an Account and Log In

+1. Log in to the workstation using your institutional credentials.

+2. Launch Bloomberg Terminal:
+   - Double-click the **Bloomberg** icon on the desktop

+3. On the login screen, select **Create a New Login**

+4. When prompted:
+   - Select **Myself**
+   - Select **No** for prior Bloomberg Terminal use
+   - Click **Next**

+> **Note:** If the **Next** button is not visible, adjust display settings:
+> - Open the Start menu and search for “resolution”
+> - Select **Change the resolution of the display**
+> - Set **Scale and layout** to 125%

+5. Enter your user details:
+   - First and last name
+   - Confirm or note the auto-generated login name

+6. Enter your contact information:
+   - Phone number (used for authentication)
+   - Email address
+   - Click **Next**

+7. Select **SMS Text** for verification, then click **Next**

+8. Enter the verification code sent to your phone

+9. Create a password:
+   - 8–12 characters
+   - At least one letter and one number
+   - No spaces or special characters

+10. Select **Next**, then click **Log in Now**

+11. Enter your login credentials and select **Login**

+---

+## Access Bloomberg Market Concepts

+1. Locate the main Bloomberg window

+2. In the search bar, enter `BCER` and press **Enter**

+3. Select **Sign Up**

+4. Choose **I am a Learner**

+5. Accept the terms and select **Sign Up**

+6. Select **Launch Course**

+7. When prompted:
+   - Choose whether to enable Single Sign-On
+   - Or select **Skip**

+8. On the welcome page:
+   - Select the **Certificates** tab
+   - Locate **Bloomberg Market Concepts**
+   - Select **Learn More** to begin

+9. When finished, log out using the **Log Off Computer** shortcut

+---

+## Returning Users

+After initial setup, login is streamlined:

+1. Launch Bloomberg Terminal

+2. Enter your login credentials

+3. In the search bar, enter `BCER`

+4. Select **Login** from the left panel

+5. Select **Login** under **Bloomberg Terminal Users**

+---

+## Troubleshooting

+### “Next” button not visible
+- Adjust display scaling to 125% in system settings

+### Unable to log in
+- Confirm correct login name and password
+- Ensure phone is available for verification

+---

+## Notes
+- Always log out after use
+- Keep your phone accessible for authentication during login